-See the official Breed Standard on the New Zealand Kennel Club website.
+See the official Breed Standard on the Dogs New Zealand website.

 The Beagle is a sturdy and compactly built hound with a merry disposition and lively nature.
 Beagles come in several colour types, the most common being the black/tan/white combination of the tricolour, but Beagles also come in tan and white and lemon and white.
 All are approved within the standard.
 The stern (tail) should always have a white tip and the eyes must be dark .
 Of medium size, the Beagle stands at either 41cm (15 inches) or 33cm (13 inches) measured from the top of the shoulder to the ground.

 Descriptions of the Beagle include: even temperament, bold and merry hound, alert and intelligent, fun-loving.
 These characteristics make them ideal family pets as well as robust companions for more active lifestyles.
 They are very sociable with children, other dogs, and adults.